R Praggnanandhaa

-Rameshbabu Praggnanandhaa (Note: PRAHG-nah-NAHN-dah) (born 10 August 2005) is an Indian chess grandmaster.
-A chess prodigy, he placed second in the 2023 Chess World Cup, and is the only Indian to have won the Tata Steel Chess Tournament after Viswanathan Anand.
-He was also part of the Indian team that won the silver medal at the 2022 Asian Games in the men's team competition, and the gold medal in the open section at the 45th Chess Olympiad in 2024.
-In June 2025, he signed with esports club Team Liquid.
+Rameshbabu Praggnanandhaa (born 10 August 2005), commonly known as Pragg, is an Indian chess grandmaster.
+A former chess prodigy, he placed second in the 2023 Chess World Cup, and won the 2025 FIDE Circuit.
+He was part of the Indian team that won the silver medal at the 2022 Asian Games in the men's team competition, and the gold medal in the open section at the 45th Chess Olympiad in 2024.

 Early and personal life

-Praggnanandhaa (right) pictured with his mother, Nagalakshmi (left).
+Praggnanandhaa pictured with his mother, Nagalakshmi (left).

 Praggnanandhaa was born to a Tamil-speaking family in Chennai, Tamil Nadu, on 10 August 2005.
 His father, Rameshbabu, works as a branch manager at TNSC Bank, and his mother, Nagalakshmi, is a homemaker who often accompanies Praggnanandhaa when he travels for tournaments.

-Praggnanandhaa and his elder sister Vaishali are the first brother and sister to earn grandmaster titles, with Praggnanandhaa doing so in 2018 and his sister doing so in 2023.
+Praggnanandhaa and his older sister Vaishali are the first brother and sister to earn grandmaster titles, with Praggnanandhaa doing so in 2018 and his sister doing so in 2023.
 They are also the first brother and sister to qualify for the Candidates Tournament.

 Aside from chess, Praggnanandhaa enjoys playing table tennis and watching cricket in his spare time.